git-steven/git-steven.github.io/_posts/2026-03-29-autonomous-ai-pt1-hitl.md

 The supervised signal is expensive (human-generated) and sparse.
 The unsupervised signal is cheap and abundant.
 The semi-supervised architecture lets you use the abundant signal to expand coverage while using the expensive signal to maintain quality.

 This is *exactly* the pattern described in Zhu & Goldberg's foundational work on semi-supervised learning — using a small amount of labeled data to guide learning from a large amount of unlabeled data.
-In a HITL system, the "labeling" happens through the operational loop, and the "guidance" happens through the governance overlay.
+In a HITL system, the "labeling" happens through the operational loop, and the "guidance" happens through the human gates.

 ---